brianfranklin12/spotify_music_game/README.md

 Currently, the Spotify Web Playback SDK is unsupported in mobile and safari, so unfortunately, you won't hear the tracks on those platforms.
 You can still visually check out the app's functionality, but to hear the tracks playing, you'll need to use Chrome or Firefox or Edge on a computer.

 ### Instructions
-- Log in the Spotify link
+- Log in using your Spotify account
 - You will see your current score at the top and a list of your playlists below
 - Click on a playlist to start a 'guess the artist' game
 - Wrong answers for each question are populated from other artist info from that playlist